scott-knight/ubuntu-on-windows-setup/configure-windows-terminal.md

 8. After you save the settings, when you click on the `Windows Terminal` icon in the `Start Menu`, it will automatically open desired shell.

-Now you are ready to customize `Ubuntu`.
-Instructions are found [here](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/configure-ubuntu.md)
+Now you are ready to [customize Ubuntu](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/configure-ubuntu.md)